Maes, Joseph

 1896 - 1908 + Anvers, Rue Rembrandt, 33(3) or 25<01-08> (ABP lists)

 Apparently a private address although both street numbers are listed in the "photographers" section of the Monod directory, 1907-1908.
 Maes was listed at this address as a person of private means in the membership list of the league "Antwerpen vooruit".
 Foreign member of the "Gesellschaft zur Förderung der Amateur-Photographie", Hamburg in 1896.
 Address also listed as the headquarters of the "Union Internationale de Photographie", of which Maes was the president.
-Agent of the Lumière company during the commercialisation of the "cinématographe" in 1896.
-Editor of the bi-monthly "Journal de photographie" from October 1902 until September 1905.
-In 1905 he delivered a Kaiserpanorama to the "Koninklijke Maatschappij voor Dierkunde" (Zoological Garden of Antwerp).
-He probably made it from prefabicated parts.
-This automatic stereoscope was presented at the Universal Exhibition in Liège in 1905.

 1900 Anvers, Rue Jacobs, 38

-A key figure in 19th century Belgian photography, Maes participated, in his numerous activities as photographer, publisher, experimenter with new processes, and commentator, in all technical and aesthetic developments for over half a century.
+A key figure in 19th century Belgian photography, Maes participated, in his numerous activities as photographer, publisher, experimenter with new processes, and commentator, in all major technical and aesthetic developments for over half a century.

 Locations